July MCI session is cancelled

-A recorded lecture and handouts from the MCI class on the Feasts of the Mother of God (May 9, 2015) are now on the MCI page (follow this link or click on Cantor Institute in the left-hand navigation bar).
+A recorded lecture and handouts from the MCI class on the Sacramental Mysteries (June 13, 2015) are now on the MCI page (follow this link or click on Cantor Institute in the left-hand navigation bar).

 What is the Metropolitan Cantor Institute?